JordanAceto/magpie_code_snippets/adc_dma_sd_card_write/README.md

 ## Description

-- This demo reads audio samples from the ADC at 384kHz and writes a .wav file to the SD card
+- This demo reads audio samples from the ADC at 384kHz and writes .wav files with various sample rates and bit depths to the SD card
 - It runs on a MAX32666 FTHR2 board

 ## Software